 The Control Officer shall commence enforcement of the requirements of this Article no sooner than October 1, 2009.

-Article 6 - Restrictions on Vehicle Parking and Use on Vacant Lots (NEW)
+Article 6 - Restrictions on Vehicle Parking and Use on Vacant Lots

 §4-6-200.
-Unpaved and Unstabilized Vacant Lots; Restriction on Vehicle Parking and Use; Applicability (NEW)
+Unpaved and Unstabilized Vacant Lots; Restriction on Vehicle Parking and Use; Applicability

-1. The "affected area" under this rule includes the $PM{10}$ -non-attainment-area portion of the Pinal-County-portion of Area A as defined at A.R.S. §49-541, including:
+- The "affected area" under this rule includes the PM10-non-attainment-area portion of the Pinal-County-portion of Area A as defined at A.R.S. §49-541, including: Township 1 north, range 8 east - 2.
+The "affected area" under this rule also includes the PM10-attainment-area portion of the Pinal-County-portion of Area A as defined at A.R.S. §49-541, including: